BenchR267/Parsel/README.md

 # Installation

-ParserCombinator is currently only available via Swift Package Manager.
-Support for Cocoapods and Carthage will come later.
+ParserCombinator is currently available via Swift Package Manager and Cocoapods.
+Support for Carthage will come later.

+## Swift Package Manager

 To use it in your project, just add it as a dependency in your `Package.swift` file and run `swift package update`.